1332 Steinberg-Dietrich Hall

 Abstract: We examine whether the structure of compensation for the divisional CEO is related to subsequent innovative activity within the division, and whether the divisional CEO's compensation is structured as a function of the expected innovation opportunity set facing the division.
 Both the expected innovation opportunity set and the divisional executive's compensation contract are treated as endogenous variables by adopting a simultaneous equation approach.
 We find modest evidence that the proportion of total compensation tied to long-term components has a positive relation with future innovation, but no evidence that this proportion has a positive relation with the expected innovation opportunity set.

 The focus of this course is on the valuation of companies.
 The course covers current conceptual and theoretical valuation frameworks and translates those frameworks into practical approaches for valuing companies.
 The relevant accounting topics and the appropriate finance theory are integrated to show how to implement the valuation frameworks discussed on a step-by-step basis.
 The course teaches how to develop the required information for valuing companies from financial statements and other information sources in a real-world setting.
 Topics covered in depth include discounted cash flow techniques and price multiples.
-In addition, the course covers other valuation techniques such as leveraged buyout analysis.
+In addition, the course covers other valuation techniques.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.